Mpox: Advice for travellers

 Current situation

 Mpox is a viral infection with a rash that may be painful.
 It is usually self-limited, meaning most people recover on their own after a few weeks.
 However, in some situations, people may become very sick and death may occur.
 It is regularly found in parts of Central and West Africa, where it has been re-emerging in recent years.
-Sporadic cases outside Central and West Africa have been known to occur, usually through infected travellers or transmission from imported animals.
+Current information suggests that infection with clade I monkeypox virus may pose a higher risk of severe illness or death compared to clade II.
+Since 2022, mpox has been reported in over 100 countries around the world.

 Mpox virus can spread in three ways: